jrnl-org/jrnl/docs/overview.md

 ## Tags

 To make it easier to find entries later, `jrnl` includes support for inline tags (the default tag symbol is `@`).
-Entries can be found and filtered using tags along with other search criteria.
+You can find and filter entries by using tags along with other search criteria.

 ## Support for Multiple Journals

-`jrnl` includes support for the creation and management of multiple journals, each of which can be stored as a single file or as a set of files.
+`jrnl` includes support for the creation of multiple journals, each of which can be stored as a single file or as a set of files.
 Entries are automatically timestamped in a human-readable format that makes it easy to view multiple entries at a time. `jrnl` can easily find the entries you want so that you can read them or edit them.

 ## Support for External Editors